bigtangle/server/blockvisualization/README.md

 # Iota Visual Simulation
-This is a visualization aid for those interested in the Iota data structure, the _tangle_.
+This is a visualization aid for those interested in the  data structure, the _tangle_.
 It is written using React and D3.js.

 ## Setting up
 After cloning the repo, run: